Davies70/ThrillerFiend/README.md

 4. **Interact with Books**: Rate books, add notes, and track your reading progress.
 5. **Discover Authors**: Explore the author collection for more insights.

-## Contributing

-We welcome contributions to ThrillerFiend!
-Please read our [Contributing Guide](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments